 In a recent government survey, nearly 90% of respondents who regularly visit attractions said that in the post-COVID world, they 1) would prefer self-guided vs guided tours, and 2) would prefer to use mobile apps on their own device vs one provided by the attraction.

 While COVID remains a significant challenge, we are excited to be well down the road in developing products that will address many of the tourist industry’s COVID-driven pains relating to visitor management and customer satisfaction.
 Using real-time GPS mapping, attractions will be able to monitor occupancy limits and bottle-necks and will be able to provide automated notifications to their visitors, on their own mobile devices, helping them avoid lines/queues and stay safe.
 With GPS precision for the mass markets now down to around 1 meter, we can also help businesses bring their attractions to life using GPS to trigger 3D directions, and tell their stories in a more innovative and immersive manner than before.

-Even Mark Zuckerberg has decided to follow our lead, with Facebook currently plowing hundreds of millions into making a spectacle of themselves with Facebook Ray-Bans.
+Even Mark Zuckerberg has decided to follow Flo-culture’s lead, with Facebook currently plowing hundreds of millions into making a spectacle of themselves with Facebook Ray-Bans.
 They do not have AR incorporated yet but have hundreds of researchers walking the streets figuring out how to provide “a feeling of presence” with the limitations of COVID in mind.

 With the world of travel slowly opening again, new protocols will have to be introduced for tours and attractions to ensure both visitors and staff feel safe and protected.
 The desire that experiences be contactless, yet interactive, provides a great opportunity for we self-proclaimed vanguards of technology-driven solutions, to develop mobile apps which provide safety, education, and immersive experiences through a seamless combination of physical and digital.